Academic Catalog 2025-2026

 SOWK 310 - Animal Assisted Interventions

 This course is designed to provide students with an understanding of the human-animal bond and how this relationship can foster interventions in the human service and health care fields.
-Students will learn several animal-assisted interventions, beneficial effects and how they are implemented with diverse groups in various practice settings.
+Students will learn several animal-assisted services (interventions), beneficial effects, and how they are implemented with diverse groups in various practice settings.

 Credits: 3